-In a 3-week campaign, ads that received a targeted critique had 49,414 impressions with 203 clicks, ads with no feedback had 49,663 impressions with 179 clicks, and ads that received randomly selected critique statements received 49,543 impressions with 157 clicks ($\chi 2=6.01,\ p<0.05$).
-Moreover, twenty independent experts rated ads (on a 0 to 30 scale) with the targeted critique higher $\mu=15.9\ (\mathrm{SD}=5.4)$ than ads with a random critique $\mu=15.1\ (\mathrm{SD}=5.2)$ and ads with no critique $\mu=14.4\ (\mathrm{SD}=6.2)\ (\mathrm{F}(2,597)=3.287,\ p<0.05)$.
-The study found that the targeted critique helped participants learn basic principles of graphics design and produce better ads.
+In a 3-week campaign, ads that received targeted critique had 49,414 impressions with 203 clicks, ads with no feedback had 49,663 impressions with 179 clicks, and ads that received randomly selected critique statements received 49,543 impressions with 157 clicks ( $\chi 2= 6.01$ , p<0.05).
+Moreover, twenty independent experts rated ads (on a 0 to 30 scale) with targeted critique higher $\mu$ =15.9 (SD=5.4) than ads with random critique $\mu$ =15.1 (SD=5.2) and ads with no critique $\mu$ =14.4 (SD=6.2) (F(2,597)=3.287, p<0.05).
+The study found that targeted critique helped participants learn basic principles of graphics design and produce better ads.

-7. DISCUSSION ABOUT THE EXPERIMENTAL APPROACH
+DISCUSSION ABOUT EXPERIMENTAL APPROACH

-The experimental paradigm introduced in this article provides several important benefits for studying design.
-First, design results can be objectively measured through real-world analytics and subjectively assessed through crowdsourced and stakeholder ratings.
+The experimental paradigm introduced in this paper provides several important benefits for studying design.
+First, design results can be objectively measured through realworld analytics, and subjectively assessed through crowdsourced and stakeholder ratings.
 Second, solutions demonstrate creative diversity and exhibit a broad range of performance.
 Third, it offers a mechanism for presenting feedback interactively and studying its effects.
 The advertising domain achieves theses goals particularly well.
 Hopefully this paradigm will prove useful in additional domains.

-Web analytics can be tremendously valuable for experimental work, but also present several challenges.
+Web analytics can be tremendously valuable for experimental work; it also presents several challenges.
 Web hosts often show ads differentially based on performance.
-Poorly performing ads must have a large enough number of impressions to yield a robust measure of click-through rate.
+Poor performing ads must have a large enough number of impressions to yield a robust measure of click-through rate.
 Additionally, click-through rate can vary over time.
-Fair comparison requires holding the number of impressions constant, analyzing data from a time interval with a roughly balanced impression rate, or using more sophisticated statistical analysis to factor out time effects.
+Fair comparison requires holding the number of impression constant, analyzing data from a time interval with roughly balanced impression rate, or using more sophisticated statistical analysis to factor out time effects.

-8. CONCLUSIONS AND FUTURE WORK
+CONCLUSIONS AND FUTURE WORK

-This article found that when people create multiple alternatives in parallel, they produce higher-quality, more-diverse work and experience a greater increase in self-efficacy.
-Many excellent designers practice this approach already;

-their successes inspired this research.
+This paper found that when people create multiple alternatives in parallel they produce higher-quality, more-diverse work, and experience a greater increase in self-efficacy.
+Many excellent designers practice this approach already; their successes inspired this research.
 Hopefully, these results will encourage many more practitioners and teachers to adopt a parallel approach.
 Integrating the parallel approach into design practicum can inculcate healthy prototyping habits and help foster a positive outlook toward critique.
 In the future, software tools and infrastructure providers could provide a powerful benefit by enabling people to rapidly design alternatives and experimentally compare them.
 More broadly, this research seeks to develop a theoretical understanding of creative work to help practitioners and students solve design problems more effectively.
-An important direction for future work is to study the impact of parallel design in other contexts, especially for longer time scales and for design teams.
+An important direction for future work is to study the impact of parallel design in other contexts, especially at longer time scales and for design teams.